evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Make an index for the bam file, which is a `.bai` file:

 `samtools index data_sorted.bam`

+## Updates to bwa

+The `MEM` algorithm is an update to bwa that has a simpler pipeline for preparing the reference genome.
+For that, all you need to do is index the genome, and then type this:

+`bwa mem -M -t 16 my_monkey_chromosome/chr9.fa samples/sample_ATCCGTCTAC.fq | samtools view -bSh - > test.bam`

 ## Practice Problem 4: Assessing coverage